xopxe/lflow/README.md

 ## Introduction

-A programa is a collection of filter chains.
-Each chain is a collection of inputs and ouputs, and a filter in the middle.
+A lflow program is a collection of filter chains.
+Each chain is a collection of inputs and outputs, and a filter in the middle.
 Each input and output is a data stream.
-Filters capture data from the input and send data on the ouput.
-Each output is labeled, and these labels are used to connect filter cains.
+Filters capture data from the input and send data on the output.
+Each output is labeled, and these labels are used to connect filter chains.
 You can also use constant values as inputs.
 Filters can generate output on their own, not only as a response to input data.

-The language provedes a set of standard filters (check for them in the lflow/filters/ folder).
+The language provides a set of standard filters (check for them in the lflow/filters/ folder).
 You can extend the language adding new filters.
 You can also write the Lua source code for the filter right in the filter chain specification.

 To do proper robotic control, lflow uses Toribio.